 6. Carry Two Hard Drives & Backup to the Cloud

 Not all “stuff” is physical, and in fact, the digital stuff is the hardest to replace.
-If your credit cards are stolen you can cancel them and order new ones.
+If someone steals your credit cards, you can cancel them and order new ones.
 If you get your laptop or camera goes missing, however, there's no way to replace those photos from your once-in-a-lifetime trip.

 That’s why it’s a good idea to carry multiple external hard drives (in different places)—you reduce the risk of losing your precious travel memories.
 Create more backups for a lesser risk of losing what's important to you.